Gulafsha09/sql-files/README.md

 # SQL-PROJECTS
-This repository contains two of my SQL projects.
+This repository contains three of my SQL projects.

 1- Inventory project- This project uses SQL queries in SQL management studio to deal with the details of customers, orders, stock supplier and stock available.
 I have used SQL to create tables and insert the required data.
 Created procedures and triggers to deal with the stock changes wrt to orders placed by customers.